wridgeu/UI5-custom-library/readme.md

 - For example using the `resourceRoots` attribute within the `manifest.json` or `index.html` file.
 This is especially then useful when you added the external library/dependency as actual files into your application folder (e.g. actually creating a `thirdparty` folder and putting the files in there).

-- Another option of adding external (non-UI5) dependencies would be via the usage of [Project-Shims](https://sap.github.io/ui5-tooling/pages/extensibility/ProjectShims/) in tandem to adding the dependencies to the `package.json` as seen in this [example](https://github.com/matz3/ui5con20-ui5-tooling/blob/master/demo-project/packages/library/ui5.yaml) in addition to the usage of the [`sap.ui.loader.config`](https://openui5.hana.ondemand.com/api/sap.ui.loader#overview) to provide the shim before your actual `sap.ui.require` statement as seen [here](https://github.com/matz3/ui5con20-ui5-tooling/blob/master/demo-project/packages/library/src/ui5con20/library/Chart.js).
+- Another option of adding external (non-UI5, 3rd party) dependencies would be via the usage of [Project-Shims](https://sap.github.io/ui5-tooling/pages/extensibility/ProjectShims/) in tandem to adding the dependencies to the `package.json` as seen in this [example](https://github.com/matz3/ui5con20-ui5-tooling/blob/master/demo-project/packages/library/ui5.yaml) in addition to the usage of the [`sap.ui.loader.config`](https://openui5.hana.ondemand.com/api/sap.ui.loader#overview) to provide a Runtime-Shim before your actual `sap.ui.require` statement (to not pollute global scope at dev-time)as seen [here](https://github.com/matz3/ui5con20-ui5-tooling/blob/master/demo-project/packages/library/src/ui5con20/library/Chart.js) or [here](https://github.com/SAP/openui5/blob/master/src/sap.ui.codeeditor/src/sap/ui/codeeditor/CodeEditor.js#L5-L23).

 # Using this Repository